vfile/vfile-reporter/readme.md

 ## API

 This package exports the following identifiers: `reporter`.
-There is no default export.
+That identifier is also the default export.

 ### `reporter(files[, options])`